Aimee Mann: 2020s: Queens of the Summer Hotel and Girl, Interrupted

 Mann was dropped from a supporting slot on Steely Dan's 2022 tour.
-Donald Fagen, the co-founder of Steely Dan, denied rumors that he felt a female singer-songwriter would not suit their audience and instead said Mann was not a good musical fit.
+The Steely Dan co-founder Donald Fagen denied rumors that he felt a female singer-songwriter would not suit their audience and instead said Mann was not a good musical fit.
 He apologized, saying he respected Mann and did not realize any commitment had been made.
 Mann accepted the apology and said it was plausible that Fagen did not know she had been announced for the tour.
 She covered the Steely Dan song "Brooklyn (Owes the Charmer Under Me)" on tour that year.
 In January 2023, Mann launched an Audible podcast, Straw into Gold, in which she interviewed artists about the connection between art and trauma.

 In January 2025, Mann organized a fundraiser for her longtime producer, Paul Bryan, who lost his home and recording studio in the Palisades Fire.
-On 6 March, Mann announced a remastered reissue of Lost in Space, followed by an anniversary tour.
+On 6 March, she announced a remastered reissue of Lost in Space, followed by an anniversary tour.
 On 17 May, Mann reunited with 'Til Tuesday for their first show in 33 years at the Cruel World Festival in Pasadena.
 She said she enjoyed the challenge of preparing for the performance, and had to relearn the songs as her singing style had changed.
 Mann contributed vocals to "Alabaster" by the English duo Flyte, released in July, and recorded a cover of the 1971 Carpenters song "Rainy Days and Mondays" for the television series The Chair Company.

-In November, the Public Theater, an off-Broadway theater company, announced it will stage a play based on Girl, Interrupted with songs from Mann's album Queens of the Summer Hotel.
-The play will be directed by Jo Bonney, written by Martyna Majok and choreographed by Sonya Tayeh, and is scheduled to open in May 2026.
+In June 2026, Mann joined Rush on the opening night of their Fifty Something Tour, singing "Time Stand Still".
+Mann wrote that she almost refused the invitation as she was suffering from depression, but knew she would have regretted it and enjoyed the experience.